marianogappa/iknowkungfoo/content/leetcode/swim-in-rising-water.md

 ---
-title: "Swim In Rising Water"
+title: Swim In Rising Water
 date: 2022-11-20T09:03:20-08:00
 ---

+It's dijkstra but the distances & neighbors can be computed dynamically.

+## Algorithm

 ```python
 from typing import List